-21. An Early Directions Hearing will take place within 3 weeks of the service of the writ of summons or originating process.
-Its purpose is to allow the judge to give such early case management directions as he/she see fits, including:

-- (a) A timetable for further pleadings; - (b) Directions concerning expert evidence (such as issues to be addressed and questions to be answered), whether there should be a joint expert and the exchange of letters of instruction, where applicable; - (c) Directions concerning the early meeting of experts, and the filing of the minutes of their discussion in court; - (d) Costs estimates for expert evidence, where applicable; - (e) Costs estimates for either side, where applicable; - (f) Directions concerning mandatory consideration of Alternative Dispute Resolution or, in appropriate cases, Early Neutral Evaluation; - (g) Directions concerning discovery (see paragraph 24 below); - (h) Setting the date for the Case Management Conference;
+- 24. An Early Directions Hearing will take place within 3 weeks of the date of service of the writ of summons or originating process.
+On the date of service of the writ, the plaintiff or his solicitor must notify the court office in writing.
+The purpose of an Early Directions Hearing is to allow the judge to give such early case management directions as he/she see fits, including: - (a) A timetable for further pleadings; - (b) Directions concerning expert evidence (such as issues to be addressed and questions to be answered), whether there should be a joint expert and the exchange of letters of instruction, where applicable; - (c) Directions concerning the early meeting of experts, and the filing of the minutes of their discussion in court; - (d) Costs estimates for expert evidence, where applicable; - (e) Costs estimates for either side, where applicable; - (f) Directions concerning mandatory consideration of Alternative Dispute Resolution or, in appropriate cases, Early Neutral Evaluation; - (g) Directions concerning discovery (see paragraph 28 below); - (h) Setting the date for the Case Management Conference.